-In a crowded marketplace for fuel additives to treat gas, diesel or ethanol, there are lots of choices out there.
-Consumers are confused and hesistant, perhaps because of bad experiences that they or someone they know have had.
+In a crowded marketplace for fuel additives to treat gas, diesel, or ethanol, there are lots of choices out there.
+Consumers are confused and hesitant, perhaps because of bad experiences that they or someone they know have had.
 What consumers want as much as anything else is a good Return On Investment - they want to save more money than they spend.
-That's why fuel additives cite mileage so often - drivers can identify with shifts in their gas mileage and are able to create a "value proposition" in their mind.
+That's why fuel additives cite mileage so often - drivers can identify with shifts in their gas mileage and are able to create a "value proposition" in their minds.
 When an additive bottle tells them they can expect 10% better mileage, they can figure out what that's actually worth to them in ways they can't with less apparent or more general benefit claims ("makes your engine last longer").
 So, are fuel additives worth the money?

 Paying Attention To Treat Rate

 The market for fuel additives is split into "one-shots" and "concentrates".
 One-shot additives are identified with brands like STP.
 They are usually 8 to 12 oz. bottles that are poured entirely into the gas tank in "one shot".
 Hence, a one-shot additive has to contain enough active ingredients to treat one full tank of fuel.
 And they're usually priced so as to hit a "price point" that's profitable for the manufacturer but low enough that the consumer doesn't think that hard about what they're spending.
 The science of price points is what makes those infomercials tell you "how much would you pay for all this?
 Only 3 easy payments of 19.99".

 On the other side of the field are the Concentrates.
 This is Bell Performance's traditional domain.

 For years, Bell products like Mix-I-Go and Dee-Zol have been sold in concentrate form, with a treat rate of one ounce treating ten gallons of fuel.
 The total price for the concentrate bottle is higher than the one-shot bottle; Bell Performance usually sells a quart of concentrate for around $23.